There are 73 upcoming classes.

 Drop by before 5 pm to grab a drink or snack from Brewing Good, then join us to discuss the layers in our book of the month!
 We focus on works that address more than one perspective, in an effort to use literature to better understand the world around us.

-Join us the third Friday of the month from 5-6 pm.
+Join us the second Friday of the month from 5-6 pm.

 Age group: Adults